Easy Sourdough Pumpkin Scones with Pumpkin Glaze

 FAQ

-Can I freeze the dough ahead of time for later baking?
+Can I freeze the dough instead of baking right away?

 Other Recipes You’ll Love